Sustainable Futures Training Workshops

 - Registration information and website: http://www.cvent.com/d/h5q950 Exit

-If you are interested in training and would like to be notified when the registration site is available, please contact Kelly Mayo (email@example.com).
+If you are interested in training and would like to be notified of upcoming workshops, please contact Christina Motilall at email@example.com.

 Participants are asked to bring their own laptop computers pre-loaded with the EPA models for the hands-on portions of the workshop.
 The models that will be used in the workshop can be downloaded for free from the Predictive Models and Tools for Assessing Chemicals under the Toxic Substances Control Act (TSCA) website.